 - i.
 An extended piece of enquiry-based work, relevant to the degree, with a justified approach that effectively communicates the research outcomes - ii.
 Underpinned by a range of relevant sources and show appropriate recognition of health, safety and ethical considerations - iii.
 Contextualised, and show recognition of the provisional nature of knowledge, building to a conclusion - iv.
-Based on the processes of critical thinking, challenge and evaluation - 2.
-Demonstration of the acquisition of technical skills and familiarity with the practical environment - i.
+Based on the processes of critical thinking, challenge and evaluation

+Demonstration of the acquisition of technical skills and familiarity with the practical environment

+- i.
 Students learn in a hands-on, practical environment, and are trained in the technical skills appropriate to their main subject interest - ii.
-Skill acquisition is a progressive process
+Skill acquisition is a progressive process - iii.

-- iii.
 There is a list of the core, assessed, technical skills used in the laboratory and/or field which form the foundation for the degree(s) - iv.
-There is evidence of competency in the core technical skills for all students on the programme - 3.
-The development and use of transferable skills - Graduates will have the basic skills of word processing, use of spread sheets, and presentation software - ii.
+There is evidence of competency in the core technical skills for all students on the programme

+3. The development and use of transferable skills

+- i.
+Graduates will have the basic skills of word processing, use of spread-sheets, and presentation software - ii.
 Graduates will be able to find, cite and use information - iii.
 There will be clear evidence that students are given the opportunity to consider and approach problems critically, confidently and independently - iv.
 Students will communicate through both oral and written approaches and to a range of audiences - v.
 There will be an approach to the development of teams, including leadership - vi.
 There will be evidence of acquisition of general management skills including project management - vii.
-Ethical and regulatory issues are addressed - 4.
-A foundation in mathematics, statistics, chemistry and physics within a biological context appropriate to the discipline - i.
+Ethical and regulatory issues are addressed

+4. A foundation in mathematics, statistics, chemistry and physics within a biological context appropriate to the discipline

+- i.
 The coverage of chemistry and physics should be of sufficient depth and breadth to provide the necessary knowledge and understanding for students to appreciate and apply these subjects within a biological context - ii.
-The knowledge and appreciation of mathematical principles must be sufficient to support the understanding and application of key biological concepts and underpin problem solving at the theoretical and practical levels - iii.
-Graduates will be equipped with the knowledge and skills needed to handle variation at different levels - 5.
-Specific skills and knowledge appropriate to the degree title - i.
+The knowledge and appreciation of mathematical principles must be sufficient to support the understanding and application of key biological concepts and underpin problem-solving at the theoretical and practical levels - iii.
+Graduates will be equipped with the knowledge and skills needed to handle variation at different levels

+5. Specific skills and knowledge appropriate to the degree title

+- i.
 Bioscience graduates will have some general knowledge of the basic fundamentals of biology, including: an overview of biodiversity, the cell, basic genetics, the concept of evolution, biochemistry, molecular biology, and organismal biology - ii.
+Specialist degrees will adhere to the relevant recommendations within the QAA Subject Benchmark for Biosciences (with reference to other Benchmarks if appropriate) - iii.
+HEIs will have engaged with relevant learned societies to inform the curriculum

-Universities will have engaged with relevant national and international Learned Societies to inform specialist curricula - 6.
-Developing Creativity and Innovation - Developing creativity and innovation in undergraduates is an implicit part of the student experience - Students are given the opportunity and encouragement to apply original or unconventional ideas, to be imaginative, and to tackle problem solving using techniques designed to develop individual and group creativity
+6. Developing Creativity and Innovation

+- Developing creativity and innovation in undergraduates is an implicit part of the student experience - ii.
+Students are given the opportunity and encouragement to apply original or unconventional ideas, to be imaginative, and to tackle problem solving using techniques designed to develop individual and group creativity